-Sec.
-24. No person can be appointed Captain of Police or Police Officer, unless he be a citizen of the United States and of this State, and a resident and a qualified voter of the city and county; and, in case of each Police Officer, a resident of the district from which he is chosen, and also, before his appointment, shall produce to the said President of the Board of Supervisors, Chief of Police, and Police Judge, a certificate, signed by at least twelve freeholders and qualified voters of the said city and county, who, in case of application for appointment of a Police Officer, must also be residents of the district from which he is to be appointed, stating that they have been personally and well acquainted with the applicant for one year or more, next preceding the application, and that he is of good repute for honesty and sobriety, and they believe him to be, in all respects, competent and fit for the office.
-All the certificates so produced, shall be carefully preserved in the office of the Chief of Police.
+SEC.
+24. No person can be appointed Captain of Police or Police Officer unless he be a citizen of the United States and of this State, and a resident and a qualified voter of the city and county; and, in case of each Police Officer, a resident of the district from which he is chosen, and also, before his appointment, shall produce to the said President of the Board of Supervisors, Chief of Police, and Police Judge, a certificate, signed by at least twelve freeholders and qualified voters of the said city and county, who, in case of application for appointment of a Police Officer, must also be a resident of the district from which he is to be appointed, stating that they have been personally and well acquainted with the applicant for one year or more, next preceding the application, and that he is of good repute for honesty and sobriety, and they believe him to be, in all respects, competent and fit for the office.
+All the certificates so produced shall be carefully preserved in the office of the Chief of Police.

-Sec.
-25. Police Captains and Officers may be suspended from office by the Chief of Police, and with the concurrence of the President of the Board of Supervisors and Police Judge, removed from office for official negligence, inefficiency, or misconduct, under such general rules and regulations, not contrary to law, as may have been established by the Board of Supervisors.
-They shall receive from the treasury of said city and county, payable out of the Police Fund, such compensation as may be fixed by the Board of Supervisors, not exceeding one thousand eight hundred dollars a year each, for Captains, and one thousand two hundred dollars a year each, for Police Officers.;

-Neither the Chief of Police, Captains, or any other officer of Police, shall follow any other profession or calling, become bail for any person charged with any offense whatever, receive any present or reward for official services rendered, or to be rendered, unless with the knowledge and approbation of a majority of the Police Commissioners, to wit: the Police Judge, President of the Board of Supervisors, and Chief of Police of the City and County of San Fran-
+SEC.
+25. Police Captains and Officers may be suspended from office by the Chief of Police, and with the concurrence of the President of the Board of Supervisors and Police Judge removed from office for official negligence, inefficiency, or misconduct, under such general rules and regulations, not contrary to law, as may have been established by the Board of Supervisors.
+They shall receive from the treasury of said city and county, payable out of the Police Fund, such compensation as may be fixed by the Board of Supervisors, not exceeding one thousand eight hundred dollars a year each for Captains, and one thousand five hundred dollars a year each for Police Officers.-[See Supplemental Act VIII, page 854.]
+SEC.
+26. Neither the Chief of Police, Captains, or any other officer of Police, shall follow any other profession or calling, become bail for any person charged with any offense whatever, receive any present or reward for official services rendered, or to be rendered, unless with the knowledge and approbation of the majority of the Police Commissioners, to wit: the Police to the profession of the majority of the Police Commissioners, the police the Police Commissioners of the police Judge, President of the Board of Supervisors, and Chief of Police of the City and County of San Francisco-such approbation to be given in writing; nor be allowed pay for any period during which they shall absent themselves from public duty, unless such absence necessarily result from indisposition or disability occasioned by injuries suffered while in the discharge of official duty.
+Police Officers in subjection to the orders of the respective Captains, and all under the general direction of the Chief of Police, shall be prompt and vigilant in the detection of crime, the arrest of public offenders, the suppression of all riots, frays, duels, and disturbances of the

-^{}The Police Commissioners may be empowered by the Board of Supervisors to appoint and regulate local Policemen whenever necessary, provided that no money shall be paid out of the city and county treasury for their services.-[Act April 4, 1864.] +Salary of officers increased to fifteen hundred dollars per annum.-[Act April 4, 1863.]
+^{}Abolished.-See Amendments to Constitution of the State, 1862. †The Police Commissioners may be empowered by the Board of Supervisors to appoint and regulate local Policemen, whenever necessary, provided that no money shall be paid out of the City and County Treasury for their services.-Act April 4, 1854.